raghav-kukreti/julia-mvc/README.md

 # Sample simulator application in Julia
-## Uses Genie to scaffold a web application.

-Genie is a MVC web framework.

-To run application, install
+Uses Genie to scaffold the web application.
+The scaffold adds a lot of bloat which isn't required for development as most things have to be done manually.
+The commit `init [remove bloat]` should ideally be used as a boilerplate for new Genie projects.

 API Doc